cschladetsch/Doplhin/Meta-Prime/prompt.md

 # C++20 - Compile-time Primes

-Generate code that uses meta-programming technqiues available to C++20 to define a concept called `Prime` to check if a given positive integer is actually a prime number.
+Generate code that uses meta-programming techniques available to C++20 to define a concept called `Prime` to check if a given positive integer is actually a prime number.

 This must all all occur at compile-time.

 ## Requirements

 1. **Define a Concept for a Prime Number**: Create a concept called `Prime`.
-This concept must ensuir that a gien number is greater than 1, and that the modulus of the number is itself or 1.
+This concept must ensure that a given number is greater than 1, and that the modulus of the number is itself or 1.
  * A prime number is divisible by itself and 1.
 1 is not a prime number.
  * It is crucial that the test is performed entirely in compile-time.
  * Provide all concepts, equally distributed as if they were runtime functions.